arnob-r/connectivity_ratio/README.md

-This repository contains code for calculating key network metrics at global scale and regional scale, including degree, long-range and short-range connections, link density histograms, and connectivity ratios, providing a comprehensive analysis of network structure.
+This repository contains codes for calculating the climate network at the global scale, including degree, long-range, and short-range connections, link density histograms, and partial degree.
+The connectivity ratio is calculated for the global and regional scales.